Credentials

 You can use your personal user as an OpenFn credential for your workflow, but we recommend that you create a dedicated "OpenFn" integration user or service account user to access your target applications.
 For example, in Salesforce, you can create an API-only user with a special API-only license type to perform automated tasks and integrations without requiring full user access.

-API-only access minimizes risk of data breach.
-This helps with:
+API-only access minimizes the risks of data breaches by:

-• Minimizing breach impact: The user can be deactivated if user is compromised, and no one can log in through the frontend with API credential if it’s breached.
+Minimizing breach impact: The user can be deactivated if compromised, and log in to the frontend with the breached API credential is automatically disallowed, limiting attack vectors.

 Check out the docs on Security Best Practices to learn more.